Gravity Hits Stocks

 Today: Expect to see a weak open.
 Dip buyers have been the consistent theme of selloffs to this point.
 If we close the day down over 1% in the major averages on strong volume, then that will confirm the double top is forming.
 And that sentiment is shifting.

 Dip Buyers: Everyone expects dip buyers to emerge.
-However, a close on the lows would indicate a clear change in sentiment i.e. the return of some fear (NYSEARCA:VXX).
+However, a close on the lows would indicate a clear change in sentiment; i.e., the return of some fear (NYSEARCA:VXX).
 Investors should be watching the market action today to see if sentiment has changed.

 Lack of confirmation:

-Transports and The Russell Composite have been conspicuously lagging the larger indexes like the Nasdaq and S&P500.
+Transports and The Russell Composite have been conspicuously lagging the larger indexes like the Nasdaq and S&P 500.

 IYT 3 Month Price Returns (Daily) data by YCharts